con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 Fixed in *samādhi* with great concentration,
-Maintaining bodies rich in great wisdom,
+Bearing the body formed from great wisdom,
-Most great in strength, with skilfully great methods,
+Most great in strength, with skilfully great means,
-Ocean of aspiration and of knowledge, (37)
+A brimming ocean filled with vows and knowledge, (37)

 Boundless in being suffused with great kindness,